ChemAxon/jws-load-balanced-example/README.md

     docker-compose build

 Now the image cxn/jws should be built.

-Deploy the docker compose file.
+Deploy the docker compose file on the master node:

     docker stack deploy --compose-file docker-compose.yml demo